Stay up to date

 We have pictures of Meg with each person in the family.
 Looking at these can be a way to feel connected to Meg again.

-It is very special to love and be loved by a pet.
-Although we feel sad that Meg is no longer with us, it helps to know that the memories of her are ours to keep.
+It is very special to love and be loved by a pet. it helps to know that the memories of her are ours to keep.
+After a while, our family felt ready to bring home a new puppy.
+We called her Sadie.
+She is sweet and adventurous and loves to be right where we are.

 I liked reading books (lots of books!) and writing.
 Sometimes I would sit in a tree and read.
 I loved visiting my grandfather’s farm, especially when the lilacs were blooming.
 I jumped in the hay mow and peeked out between the barn boards to look at the fields below.